softlayer/softlayer-python/docs/cla-corporate.md

 http://www.github.org/softlayer/softlayer-python/

 Thank you for your interest in IBM’s softlayer-python project (“the Project").
 In order to clarify the intellectual property license granted with Contributions from any person or entity, IBM must have a Contributor License Agreement (CLA) on file that has been signed by each Contributor, indicating agreement to the license terms below.
 This license is for your protection as a Contributor as well as the protection of IBM and its users; it does not change your rights to use your own Contributions for any other purpose.

-This version of the Agreement allows an entity (the "Corporation") to submit Contributions to the Project, to authorize Contributions submitted by its designated employees to the Project, and to grant copyright and patent licenses thereto
+This version of the Agreement allows an entity (the "Corporation") to submit Contributions to the Project, to authorize Contributions submitted by its designated employees to the Project, and to grant copyright and patent licenses thereto.

 If you have not already done so, please complete and sign, then scan and email a pdf file of this Agreement to pjackson@softlayer.com.